-The rankings, now in their second year, were produced in partnership with Japanese education company Benesse.
+The rankings, now in their third year, were produced in partnership with Japanese education company Benesse.

-The Japan University Rankings were calculated based on four broad “pillars” (resources, engagement, outcomes and environment).
-They differ from the THE World University Rankings as they are more focused on what institutions offer students rather than on research data.
+The Japan University Rankings are calculated based on four broad “pillars” (resources, engagement, outcomes and environment) covering 16 performance indicators.
+They differ from the THE World University Rankings in that they are more focused on what institutions offer students rather than on research data.
 Click here to read the full methodology for the Japan rankings.

 Japan is a country that successfully maintains ancient traditions alongside its identity as a nation of technological innovation.
-This kind of contrast may also be seen in the country’s higher education institutions as they develop their research output and international outreach while preserving Japan’s cultures and values.
+This contrast can also be seen in the country’s higher education institutions as they develop their research output and international outreach while preserving Japan’s cultures and values.

 Top five universities in Japan

 Scroll down to view universities in the top 150